Fondly known as the Peanut Capital of the World, Dothan is slowly becoming one of Alabama's most visited cities.

 The Great White, a four-story-high waterslide, the 400-foot-long Bonsai Pipeline with three distinct slides, and the Tadpole Hole with a dedicated kid-friendly wading pool and slides are among the other attractions.

-Fun Zone Skate Center
+Unwind at Fun Zone Skate Center

-On top of the skating rink at this popular location, your family may enjoy various fun activities for guests of all ages.
+On top of the skating rink at Fun Zone Skate Center, your family may enjoy various fun activities for guests of all ages.

-Fun Zone Skate Center in Dothan, which boasts a total of 20,000 square feet of amusement.
+This popular entertainment center boasts a total of 20,000 square feet of amusement.

 The skating rink is, of course, the center's major attraction.